Property Investment Suburbs In America

 In comparison, San Francisco is a distant second with $1,185 per square foot, followed by Boston at $751 per square foot and Los Angeles at $451 per square foot.

-The price per square foot is generally lower than it is in the city for property in the suburbs.
+The price per square foot is generally lower than in the city for property in the suburbs.

-For the same price, you will be able to get a larger property than you would be able to get in the city.
+For the same price, you will be able to get a larger property than you would get in the city.